CORONAVIRUS (COVID-19) INFORMATION

 - This is not thought to be the main way the virus spreads

 People are most contagious when they are sickest.
-Some spread may be possible before people show symptoms, but this is currently not known as the main way the virus spreads.
+Some spread may be possible before people show symptoms.

 What can I do to protect myself and others?